Environment & Sustainability

 We are careful to recycle both at the hotel, restaurant, and spa.

-The recycling is clearly organized and easily accessible to all staff to facilitate handling.
+Recycling is clearly organized and easily accessible for all staff to facilitate handling.

 For example, we recycle all aluminum containers from the many tealights we use each year.